 Figure 15: “unspecified” “standard English” (left) and the pluricentric standards with three standards (right)

 The previous literature attests to an increase in linguistic awareness between the late 1970s and the early 2000s.
 In the 1977 UVic study a question about the CBC as the Canadian standard was asked, and questions about subjective feelings when Canadians are mistaken for an American or British speaker, as well as whether a separate entity of Canadian English existed.
 These were reported in a composite index, however.
-Only a slightly positive outlook in this category of “linguistic national identity” (+0.193 on a scale from -1 to +1) led to the conclusion that the group did “not feel very strongly about speaking a distinctive variety” (Gulden 1979: 58).
-In the early 2000s, 81% reported that, more or less, the believed in a “Canadian way of speaking English”.
+An only mildly positive outlook in this category of “linguistic national identity” (+0.193 on a scale from -1 to +1) led to the conclusion that the group did “not feel very strongly about speaking a distinctive variety” (Gulden 1979: 58).
+In the early 2000s, 81% reported that, by and large, they believed in a “Canadian way of speaking English”.

-In the present study, a generation later after the last ones (2002, 2009), among those having grown up in Canada, virtually the same share, 81.4%, report a Canadian way of speaking in 2023.
+In the present study, a generation later after the last ones (2002, 2009), among those having grown up in Canada, a very similar share, 81.4%, report recognizing a Canadian way of speaking in 2023.
 Women appear to be leading that process and maintenance of language awareness of Canadian English (Figure 7).
 The cognitive identification with Canada has important linguistic and perceptual repercussions.
 Swan and Babel (2018: 155), for instance, suggest that “language ideologies and attitudes” play a role in discriminating Canadians from Americans in perception studies, for which their data shows that “Seattle and Vancouver listeners are generally not able to differentiate a talker as being from Seattle or Vancouver” (p.
-153), with the caveat that Seattleites are mildly sensitive to Canadian production stereotypes, which renders Seattleites as more accurate in detecting Vancouverites than vice versa.
+153), with the caveat that Seattleites are mildly sensitive to Canadian production stereotypes, which renders Seattleites more accurate in detecting Vancouverites than vice versa.
 Yet, 73% claimed in 2009 to be able to tell Americans from Canadians.

 Language attitudes are an important factor in language making (Krämer et al. 2022) and variety making, especially so for non-dominant varieties (Dollinger 2025b).
 Rather than declaring socially meaningful discrimination as not existent based on a lack of categoricity in production, as has been done in the Austrian context (e.g. Elspaß & Niehaus 2014: 50), the process of enregisterment and cognitive constructions by the speakers, including nationality (generally more important for smaller nations), are actuated.